MAkcanca/ffmpeg-aws-lambda-layer/README.md

 # FFmpeg/FFprobe for AWS Lambda

-A Lambda layer containing a static version of FFmpeg/FFprobe utilities from the [`FFmpeg`](https://www.ffmpeg.org/) Linux package, compatible with Amazon Linux 2.x and Amazon Linux 1.x instances (including the `nodejs10.x` runtime, and the updated 2018.03 Amazon Linux 1 runtimes).
+A Lambda layer containing a static version of FFmpeg/FFprobe utilities from the [`FFmpeg`](https://www.ffmpeg.org/) Linux package, compatible with Amazon Linux 2.x and Amazon Linux 1.x instances.
+This repo was abandoned by the original developer Gojko Adzic <https://github.com/serverlesspub/ffmpeg-aws-lambda-layer/> so I forked it.

 ## Usage